 If you have any child protection or safeguarding concerns please speak with:

-Head teacher -Sue Bower – Designated Safeguarding Officer (DSO)
+Acting Head teacher -Natalie Last – Designated Safeguarding Officer (DSO)

 Fiona Dean – Deputy Designated Safeguarding Office (DDSO)